Forces in dry active matter: A short recap of different expressions for pressure

 The second definition of pressure is simply the force per unit area on the walls confining the system.
 Given a steady-state density of particles at position $x$, $\rho(x)= \sum_{i=1}^{N} \delta(x-x_i)$, with $x_i$ the position of particle $i=1 \ldots N$, the pressure can be written as

 where $V(x-L)$ is the potential of the confining wall which, say, starts at position $L$ (see Fig. \ref{fig:confining potential}), the angular brackets denote an average over the steady-state distribution, and $x^*$ is a point deep in the system.
-By ``deep'' we mean that the steady-state distribution at $x^*$ is independent on the details of the bounding potential\footnote{In practice this means that $L-x^*\gg \xi$ and $x^* \gg \xi$, where $\xi$ is the correlation length, which is assumed to be finite. }.
+By ``deep'' we mean that the steady-state distribution at $x^*$ is independent of the details of the bounding potential\footnote{In practice, this means that $L-x^*\gg \xi$ and $x^* \gg \xi$, where $\xi$ is the correlation length, which is assumed to be finite. }.

-In contrast to the energetic definition, the existence of an equation of state (EOS) for the pressure $P_M$, namely an independence on the shape of the confining wall, is not at all obvious -- there is no reason for the integral in~\eqref{eq:mechanical_pressure} to be independent of $V$ \textit{a priory}.
+In contrast to the energetic definition, the existence of an equation of state (EOS) for the pressure $P_M$, namely the independence on the shape of the confining wall, is not at all obvious -- there is no reason for the integral in~\eqref{eq:mechanical_pressure} to be independent of $V$ \emph{a priori}.
 However, for equilibrium systems, this is easy to verify by proving the equality $P_M=P_E$.
 The thermodynamic definition, $P_E$, is given by

 with

 and